 Online Psychotherapy / EMDR

 A question I’ve been asked many times in the last few months is “Can EMDR be done online?”
 And the answer is an emphatic “Yes!”
-Online EMDR has become the norm in the UK for much of the last year.
+Online EMDR is now an accepted way of delivering EMDR.
 I have now conducted hundreds of online EMDR sessions.

 I’ve seen traumatic memories transformed and people’s lives changed via Zoom and online EMDR just as I do when I am working with people in the same room.
 There is now preliminary research demonstrating the effectiveness of online EMDR and the clinical experience of thousands of clients and therapists online testifies to the powerfulness of online EMDR.
 I’ve also made the transition, which it never occurred to me that I would make or need to make, to being an online psychologist.